Biometrics in schools: Applications

 Biometric technologies in schools are used to borrow library books, for cashless canteen systems, vending machines, class attendance and payments into schools.
 Biometric technologies for home/school bus journeys are also under development.

 Ages

 Biometric systems can be used by children as young as three years old.

 Current usage

 The two countries at the forefront employing biometric technology in schools are the UK and the United States.
 Biometric systems are also used in some schools in Belgium and Sweden but were withdrawn from China and Hong Kong schools due to privacy concerns.
 It was reported in August 2007 that Dubai are soon due to issue guidance to schools.

 Security concerns

 Concerns about the security implications of using conventional biometric templates in schools have been raised by a number of leading IT security experts, including Kim Cameron, architect of identity and access in the connected systems division at Microsoft, who cites research by Cavoukian and Stoianov to back up his assertion that "it is absolutely premature to begin using 'conventional biometrics' in schools".
+Invenda vending machines serviced by Adaria Vending Services and selling Mars Inc. products at the University of Waterloo caused uproar in February 2024 when students discovered the machines used facial recognition systems without knowledge or consent of the purchasers.
+Invenda and Adaria claimed that the software complied with GDPR, but the students remained unconvinced, and the vending machines were eventually removed.